gmac/sidekiq-heroku-autoscale/README.md

 - `process.scale.mode:` accepts "binary" (on/off) or "linear" (scaled to workload).
 - `process.scale.max_dynos:` maximum allowed concurrent dynos.
 In binary mode, this will be the fixed operating capacity.
 In linear mode, this will be the maximum extent that dynos may scale up to.
 - `process.scale.workers_per_dyno:` Linear mode only.
 This specifies the anticipated workforce per dyno to calculate scale around.
 This should generally align with Sidekiq's `concurrency` setting.
 - `process.quiet_buffer:` number of seconds to quiet a dyno (stopping it from taking on new work) before downscaling its process.
 This buffer occurs _before_ reducing the number of dynos for a given process type.
 After downscale, you may configure an [additional quietdown threshold](https://github.com/mperham/sidekiq/wiki/Deployment#heroku).
-Note: during the quiet buffer a dyno has been decomissioned but remains in the formation; therefore, no other scale adjustments (up or down) are allowed until the decomissioned dyno has been dropped.
-Be accordingly judicious.
+Note: during the quiet buffer a dyno has been quieted (decomissioned) but remains in the formation; therefore, no other scale adjustments (up or down) are allowed until the quieted dyno has been dropped.
+Be accordingly judicious with this buffer.

 ## Tests

+Nothing sophisticated here...

 ```bash
 # Start a redis server